real-logic/simple-binary-encoding/README.md

     $ cmake --build . --clean-first
     $ ctest

-__Note__: A C generator is included with the C++ build, and is built with the C++ build.
+__Note__: The C++ build includes the C generator.
 Currently, the C generator is a work in progress.

 Golang Build
 ------------

-First build using Gradle to generate the SBE jar and then use it to generate the golang code for testing
+First build using Gradle to generate the SBE jar and then use it to generate the golang code for testing.

     $ ./gradlew
     $ ./gradlew generateGolangCodecs

-For convenience on Linux, a gnu Makefile is provided that runs some tests and contains some examples
+For convenience on Linux, a gnu Makefile is provided that runs some tests and contains some examples.

     $ cd gocode
     # make # test, examples, bench